Reunion and Summer 2022 Dates Coming Soon

 We want camp to be as accessible as possible.
 We offer payment plans and scholarships.
 Please reach out directly if you have concerns about the deposit amount.
 All requests will be kept strictly confidential.

 The 2021 deadline to apply for camperships is April 15th.
 Requests received after this time may still be considered, but are not guaranteed to receive funding.

-All of our camper registration forms are now live, and can be accessed through the link below:
+All of our camper information forms are available to fill out online, and can be accessed through the link below: